Jacking Up Your Grade

 I began teaching, not academically, rather as a horseback instructor at Camp Woodmont in North Georgia and Lost Mountain Stables in Kennesaw.
 Since beginning in 2017, I have spent over 2000 hours instructing horseback lessons in events as lax as trail rides to racing lessons.

 As I elevated through high school and became an upperclassman, I was offered membership to many of the honor societies in my school.
-Principally through our Math and French Honor Societies, I spend at least two hours a week tutoring struggling students at my school at a variety of levels.
+Principally through our Math and French Honor Societies, I spent at least two hours a week tutoring struggling students at my school at a variety of levels.

 Though I tutor students in elementary and middle school, I do so less frequently; however, my experience with them is not unfounded.
 The vast majority of my past students at horseback lessons have been in elementary or middle school, and I am familiar with discussing and demonstrating concepts to them.
 Moreover, at Camp Woodmont where I have worked the past three summers, I have been pressed to learn not only how to teach but how to counsel children.
 There, I have helped kids with familial issues, bullying, and last summer dozens with craniofacial disabilities.